 Another task on the moving list of things to do is changing your postal address.
 Here’s how it can be done via the US Postal Service’s Website:

-Cross country relocation companies have busy schedules, so if you wish for them to help you out, book the date of your move during this period.
-In case you’re relocating on a budget, avoid the moving season from May to September because that’s when the prices are higher.
+Cross country moving companies have busy schedules, so if you want them to help you out, book the date of your move during this period.
+In case you’re relocating on a budget, avoid the moving season from May to September because that’s when the prices are higher – moving in winter is a much cheaper option.
 Keep in mind that relocating on weekends and holidays is a pricey option, or sometimes not an option at all.
 If you don’t care about the cost of your move, just be sure you’ve found a reputable company that will handle each box with care and expertise.
 They can also provide you with a full packing service if you don’t want to do it yourself or you’re in a hurry.
 In that scenario, you won’t have to lift one box – the experienced team will do all the work.

 Your furry roommates are going through a lot of changes during this period that they can’t understand, so try to make it easier for them.
 In case you’re moving with pets, there are some things you have to take care of after you find out that you can bring them to your new location.